analysr/analysr/README.md

 induce_measure(model = analysr_env, tag_to_create, calcul, tag_ref)
 ```

-For exemple if you want to create a Body Mass Index (named BMI here)
+For example if you want to create a Body Mass Index (named BMI here)
 entry for each Weight entry you have to use this:

 ``` r
 induce_measure(analysr_env, "BMI", Weight / (Size * Size))
 ```

-This function operate only on measure table.
+This function operates only on the measure table.

-#### fix_granularity
+#### fix\_granularity

-This function allow you to sets a given granularity to a set of data by
+This function allows you to set a given granularity to a set of data by
 aggregating or imputing them.

 ``` r